-1. Remote Collaboration Options for Avid Media Composer Environments
+1. Remote Editorial and Collaboration Options for Avid Media Composer Environments

 The ability for Avid Media Composer users to work seamlessly across wide area networks is becoming a necessity in today’s distributed workflows.
 Current technologies include: